fzalkow/waveletGui/README.md

 ## License

 *waveletGui* is licensed under the [MIT License](http://opensource.org/licenses/MIT).
-This means you can do anything they want with the code as long as you provide attribution back to me.
+This means you can do anything you want with the code as long as you provide attribution back to me.